-Viewing the case in this way suggests a couple of observations.
-First, as is perhaps tautologically true in "gravitational pull" cases, the gravitational force is mostly if not entirely invisible in the opinion issued by the deciding court.
-Race and the Civil Rights Movement were not altogether missing from Justice Brennan's opinion in Sullivan, to be sure.
-The statement of facts certainly made note of them.
-More important, the Court's discussion of the "central meaning of the First Amendment"-that "debate on public issues should be uninhibited, robust, and wideopen"77-underscored the relationship between this broad principle and the specific context of the case by adding that the "present advertisement, as an expression of grievance and protest on one of the major public issues of our time, would seem clearly to qualify for the constitutional protection" afforded to robust public debate.78
+made note of them.
+More importantly, the Court's discussion of the "central meaning of the First Amendment"-that "debate on public issues should be uninhibited, robust, and wide-open", underscored the relationship between this broad principle and the specific context of the case by adding, "The present advertisement, as an expression of grievance and protest on one of the major public issues of our time, would seem clearly to qualify for the constitutional protection" for robust public debate.